-Classes are taught in a state-of-the-art computer lab, which is available for use beyond regular class time.
-We also have an array of audio/visual and other related equipment available for checkout.
+Classes are taught in state-of-the-art labs, which are available for use beyond regular class time.
+We also have an array of audio, visual and other related equipment available for checkout.

-In addition, the program is actively involved with the university’s Initiative for Advanced Research in Technology and the Arts (iARTA) research cluster.
-This partnership provides unique opportunities to collaborate with students and faculty members in the College of Engineering, College of Music, and Department of Radio, Film and Television, among others.
+In addition, the program is involved with UNTís Initiative for Advanced Research in Technology and the Arts research cluster.
+This partnership provides unique opportunities to collaborate with students and faculty members in the College of Engineering, College of Music, and Department of Radio, Television and Film, among others.

 There are possibilities for exhibiting your work on campus and at local galleries.
-The university’s proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
-To provide other insights and knowledge, we bring numerous renowned artists, designers and scholars to campus.
+UNTís proximity to Dallas and Fort Worth also offers a wealth of experiences and resources.
+To provide other insights and knowledge, numerous renowned artists, designers and scholars are brought to campus.

-The College of Visual Arts and Design is one of the nation’s most comprehensive visual arts schools and one of the best in the Southwest.
-Its facilities include a darkroom and digital photography printing lab, a wood and metals shop, as well as painting and printmaking studios.
-The college is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
+The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
+It is accredited by the National Association of Schools of Art and Design (11250 Roger Bacon Drive, Suite 21; Reston, Va.
 20190- 5248; telephone 703-437-0700).
-This means our college meets or exceeds high standards of academic excellence.
+This means the college meets or exceeds high standards of academic excellence.

-While pursuing your degree, you will explore video art, 2D and 3D experimental moving image production and kinetic art, as well as live media and interactive performance techniques.
+While pursuing your degree, youíll explore video art, 2-D and 3-D experimental moving image production, creative coding and programming, physical computing, robotics and kinetic art, as well as live media and interactive performance techniques.
 All new media art courses emphasize artistic voice over technical skill.

-Additional required courses and electives help you develop a deep understanding of new media art in relationship to other art practices and the historical context for your work as an artist.
-You will also participate in several portfolio reviews that help monitor your progress through the degree program.
+Additional required courses and electives help you achieve a deep understanding of new media art in relation to other art practices and the historical context of your work.
+Youíll also participate in several portfolio reviews to monitor your progress.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.